maoivy/61040-a5/README.md

 - `403` if the user is not logged in
 - `400` if the freet or readmore content is empty or a stream of empty spaces, or if categories are specified on a refreet/reply
-- `413` if the freet content is more than 140 characters long or if any category is longer than 24 characters
+- `413` if the freet content is more than 140 characters long, if any category is longer than 24 characters, or if categories formatted incorrectly

 #### `DELETE /api/freets/:freetId?` - Delete an existing freet